 There is no specific treatment for the disease.

-Healthcare workers should put on protective gears and adopt strict infection control measures when caring for suspected patient.
+Healthcare workers should put on personal protective equipment and adopt strict infection control measures when caring for suspected patients.

-There is no licensed vaccine to prevent EVD yet.
-An Ebola vaccine, called rVSV-ZEBOV, was shown to be highly protective against the deadly virus in a major trial led by World Health Organization in Guinea in 2015.
+There is currently no registered vaccine for EVD in Hong Kong.
+An Ebola vaccine, called rVSV-ZEBOV, was shown to be highly protective against the deadly virus in a major trial led by WHO in Guinea in 2015.

-To prevent the infection, it is important for the travellers to observe the following:
+To prevent the infection, it is important for travellers who go to affected areas to observe the following:

 |Bahasa Indonesia Version